MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage/manage-global-assets.md

 9. Click the check mark to save the new variable.

-### To create a new variable with Windows PowerShell in Service Management Automation
+### To create a new variable with Windows PowerShell

 The [Set-SmaVariable](http://aka.ms/runbookauthor/cmdlet/setsmavariable) cmdlet both creates a new variable and sets the value for an existing variable.
 The following sample commands show how to create a variable of type string.

 ```powershell